 - MBChB Year 5 Paediatric Course

 - MSc Clinical Oncology: Pathology of Cancer and Paediatric Oncology modules

 Francis supervises in pre- and post- doctoral research students who are interested in the immunology of paediatric and adult cancers or investigating the activity of novel targeted therapies.
 The group contains a number of technical, undergraduate, doctoral, and post-doctoral staff.
 The group welcomes applications from prospective doctoral or post-doctoral candidates who wish to apply for Fellowship/ Grant programs to join the team.

 Francis’ research group is centred on understanding how paediatric solid tumours and haematological malignancies interact with the immune system and suppress the immune response.
 The laboratory is co-supervised with Dr Carmela De Santo.
 Research studies are carried out in collaboration with a number of local, national and international research collaborators.
 Clinical trials based on this laboratory’s research are being established in partnership with pharmaceutical companies to try and improve patient outcomes.

 Neuroblastoma is the most common extra-cranial solid malignancy of childhood.
 Although the prognosis for low stage neuroblastoma has improved, patients with Stage IV neuroblastoma have an extremely poor survival despite treatment with high chemotherapy, radiotherapy, surgery and immunotherapy.

 Myeloid-derived suppressor cells (MDSCs) are a population of immature myeloid cells found in increased numbers in adults with solid tumours and they inactivate a patient’s anti-tumour immune response.
 The project aims to understand the role of MDSCs in the immunobiology of neuroblastoma and target their activity, to restore anti-cancer immunity.
-The project is being carried out in collaboration with Dr John Anderson at Great Ormond Street Hospital, Professor Louis Chesler at the Institute for Cancer Research, and Dr Kate Wheeler at the Children’s Hospital, Oxford.
+The project is being carried out in collaboration with Professor John Anderson at Great Ormond Street Hospital, Professor Louis Chesler at the Institute for Cancer Research, and Dr Kate Wheeler at the Children’s Hospital, Oxford.

 Acute Myeloid Leukaemia